cu-mkp/edition-webpages/docs/research+resources/principles-translation.md

-critical edition of a French manuscript with a research apparatus that is mostly in English, which leads to a somewhat peculiar feature of providing Editorial Comments across all three versions of the text, as well as clarifications of meaning in Research Essays mostly only in English.
+critical edition of a French manuscript with a research apparatus that is mostly in English, which leads to a somewhat peculiar feature of providing Editorial Comments across all three versions of the text, as well as clarifications of meaning in Research Essays, almost entirely in English.
 The advantage of the English translation, however, is that it can serve as a form of index for the French versions of the text because it contains single terms, whereas the French transcriptions contain many